Has chronic pain taken over your life?

 There is hope for healing with chronic pain treatment

 Our understanding of chronic pain has evolved over time, and not all doctors are aware of the latest advances, which were not available when they went through medical school.
+And let’s be honest, with the way our medical system is set up, they barely have time for patients, let alone a bunch of new training.
 Newer research shows that for many people with chronic pain, their pain might not be generated by a structural or tissue damage issue at all (e.g., a herniated disc, a food sensitivity, a sports injury), but by hyper-sensitized neurons in the brain that are misinterpreting safe signals and instead sending pain signals.
 This is a type of pain called neuroplastic pain, and NO, it’s not imagined or “just in your head”.

 What is Neuroplastic Pain?